Honors Program

 Upon approval of the Honors Program Application and formal entrance to the program, students will indicate their enrollment in the EPS Honors Program in Axess.

-Course credit for the honors research project and report preparation is assigned by the student’s faculty advisor as GS 199.
+Course credit for the honors research project and report preparation is assigned by the student’s faculty advisor as EPS 199.
 You must complete nine units by the end of the year, but those nine units may be distributed however works best over the senior year.

 Requirements For Completion